MatteoCinti/ts-todo/README.md

        npm run test:client
     - for the tests

+You can share a list by copying the list url

 # NOTE ON HEROKU
 ##  If page shows white please delete local storage state for the app